Finding large counterexamples by selectively exploring the Pachner graph: Key tools

 The key theoretical result that we use is the following, which is a consequence of Corollary~6.8 of~\cite{JacoTollefson1995}, due to Jaco and Tollefson:

-\begin{proposition} Let $\mathcal{F}$ be a triangulation of an orientable, compact, irreducible and $\partial$-irreducible Seifert fibre space.
+\begin{proposition} Let $\mathcal{F}$ be a bounded triangulation of an orientable, irreducible and $\partial$-irreducible Seifert fibre space.
 Call a surface in $\mathcal{F}$ \textbf{good} if it is essential, and is either a vertex normal surface or the double of a vertex normal surface. \begin{itemize}[nosep] \item If $\mathcal{F}$ has a vertical essential annulus, then it has a good vertical annulus. \item If $\mathcal{F}$ has a vertical essential torus, then it has a good vertical torus.
 Moreover, if $\mathcal{F}$ has more than one vertical essential torus (up to isotopy), then it has at least two good vertical tori. \end{itemize} \end{proposition}

-\begin{proof} Suppose $\mathcal{F}$ has a vertical essential annulus $A$.
+\begin{proof} First, suppose $\mathcal{F}$ has a vertical essential annulus $A$.
 Corollary~6.8 of~\cite{JacoTollefson1995} tells us that $A$ is isotopic to a normal annulus $S$ such that for some $k\geqslant1$, the surface $kS$ is a sum of good annuli and good tori.
 Observe that at least one of the summands must be a good vertical annulus.

 Suppose now that $\mathcal{F}$ has a vertical essential torus $A$.
 This time, Corollary~6.8 of \cite{JacoTollefson1995} tells us that $A$ is isotopic to a normal torus $S$ such that for some $k\geqslant1$, the surface $kS$ is a sum of good tori.
-These good tori must all be vertical.
-Moreover, if $\mathcal{F}$ only contains one good vertical torus $V$, then $V$ must be (up to isotopy) the only vertical essential torus in $\mathcal{F}$. \end{proof}
+Since $\mathcal{F}$ has non-empty boundary, these good torus summands must all be vertical.
+Moreover, if $\mathcal{F}$ only contains one good vertical torus $V$, then sums of $V$ with itself can only produce multiple parallel copies of $V$; in this case, $V$ must therefore be (up to isotopy) the only vertical essential torus in $\mathcal{F}$. \end{proof}

-We start by discussing how to test whether $e$ is isotopic to an exceptional fibre, since this is much easier than the regular case.
+We first discuss how to test whether $e$ is isotopic to an exceptional fibre, since this is much easier than the regular case.
 If $e$ \emph{is} isotopic to an exceptional fibre, then observe that the triangulation $\mathcal{D}$ is fibred over a disc with two exceptional fibres, which implies that $\mathcal{D}$ contains a vertical annulus $A$ that cuts $\mathcal{D}$ into a pair of solid tori.
 Thus, if we can show that no such annulus $A$ exists, then we will have certified that $e$ is not isotopic to an exceptional fibre.
-This is the main idea behind the following algorithm (which is an important subroutine for our main algorithm):
+This is the main idea behind the following algorithm (which is an important subroutine for Algorithm~\ref{algm:seifert}):